coderbyheart/nordicwebinar2020/slides.md

 The pure binary message would be transmitting only the 6 floats and 1 integer of the message.
-However a strucured message format is always preferred because we also want to ensure it's integrity.
+However a strucured message format is always preferred because we also want to ensure its integrity.

 In JSON notation this document (without newlines) has 114 bytes.
 If the message were to be transferred using for example Protocol Buffers the data can be